stalvera/coriandR/readme.md

 coriandR
 ===========
-coriandR: ChrOmosomal abeRration Identifier AND Reporter in R is a tool for numerical Karyotype and CNAs estimation from lcWGS sequencing (low coverage whole genome sequencing).
+`coriandR`: ChrOmosomal abeRration Identifier AND Reporter in R is a tool for numerical Karyotype and CNAs estimation from lcWGS sequencing (low coverage whole genome sequencing).

+`coriandR` is a read-depth based tool for numerical karyotype and CNA estimation from the raw reads of the low coverage WGS sequencing.
+We use a panel of normals to identify and reduce technical artifacts.
+The samples for the panel of normals were obtained and sequenced under the same conditions as the tumor samples.